hud-sonq/coffeelinux/README.md

 # How to use

 ### Go ahead and mount your drive and then extract the contents of ```rootfs.tar.bz2``` onto it.
-Unmount it, and when you boot just select the partition with the files.
+Unmount it, and when you boot with the newly loaded partition.

 ### It's as simple as:
 ```shell